joey3001/first-friday-project/README.md

 #### Software requirements

 1. A web browser to view the website.
-I would recommend Google Chrome.
+I recommend Google Chrome.
+2. Git Bash (or another terminal program) & Git.
-2. To clone the repository from Github using git commands in the terminal, you need a terminal program & Git.
-Instructions for installing Git Bash, my recommended terminal program for the Windows OS, are below.
+    - To clone the repository from Github using git commands in the terminal, you need a terminal program & Git.
+For Windows OS, I recommend the Git Bash terminal program.
 Installing Git Bash will also install Git.
+Instructions for installing Git bash are below.
 You can also download [Git Bash here](https://gitforwindows.org/).
+3. VSCode (Or another code editor).
-3. To view/edit the code, you need a code editor.
-Instructions for installing VSCode, my recommended code editor, are listed below.
+    - To view/edit this code, you need a code editor.
+I recommend VSCode.
+Instructions for installing VSCode are below.
 You can also download it [here](https://code.visualstudio.com/).

 #### To view this website online please use the following GH-Pages link: